francesco-di-lallo/torus-bifurcation/README.md

 Repeating this whole process but initialising from the negative branch unstable manifold of the (1,0)-lift of the saddle point will generate the RHC- curve.

 ## TODO
+- Look into applying Householder's method to minimise PE.
+I suspect that it will be ulitmately slower since computing nth derivative will be expensive
 - Ensure that the RhcCont.propagate() method works appropriately
 - Propagate the unstable manifold of the (1,0)-lift of the saddle backwards that coincides with the forward branch of the stable manifold the saddle point at a RHC point.
 This generates the RHC- curve.